Confirmation of bishops: Early history

-Confirmation and the papacy
+By Christian denomination

+Catholicism

 From the 13th century onwards, it was effectively exercised, though the all but universal practice of the popes of reserving and providing to vacant bishoprics, initiated by Pope Clement V, obscured the issue, since in the case of papal nominations no confirmation was required.
 The question, however, was raised, in connection with that of the papal reservations and provisions, at the councils of Constance and Basel.
 The former shelved it in the interests of peace; but the latter once more formulated the principle that elections in the churches were to be free and their result confirmed according to the provisions of the common law (juxta juris communis dispositionem), i.e. by the immediate superior to whom the right of confirmation belonged.
 In Roman Catholic countries the complete control of the papacy over the election and appointment of bishops has since the Protestant Reformation become firmly established, in spite of the efforts of Gallicans and Febronians to reassert what they held to be the more Catholic usage.

+Evangelical Lutheranism

+In Evangelical-Lutheran Churches belonging to the historic episcopate, bishops are elected prior to assuming their office.